chazzka/clanekcathedral/clanek.md

 This is an undesired behavior in the sense of time series datamining, since the Time variable value constantly rises.

 #### Time variable preprocessing
-In the above sections we described a problem with constantly rising time variable value.
+The above sections described a problem with constantly rising time variable values.
 This problem is usually fixed by dividing the dataset into equal intervals.
-Since the measurements in our environment are done several times throughout the day, we chose to divide the dataset into 24-hour intervals and remap the time according to this new interval.
+Since the measurements in our environment are done several times throughout the day, we divided the dataset into 24-hour intervals and remapped the time according to this new interval.
 This has several positive outcomes.
-First, the varying time is no more relevant, since the intervals have the same time span.
+First, the varying time is no longer relevant since the intervals have the same period.
-Second, the training area gets more condensed, hence more accurate fitting is possible.
+Second, the training area gets more condensed, making more accurate fitting possible.
-Figure X shows the experiment containing novelty datapoints and also some other datapoints from measurement with later time values, both normalized in the 24 hours interval.
+Figure X shows the experiment containing novelty datapoints and some other datapoints from measurement with later time values; both normalized in 24 hours.

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/example7.svg)
 > example 7